Solar Terrestrial Probes program: TIMED

 The TIMED (Thermosphere Ionosphere Mesosphere Energetics and Dynamics) is an orbiter mission dedicated to study the dynamics of the Mesosphere and Lower Thermosphere (MLT) portion of the Earth's atmosphere.
 The mission was launched from Vandenberg Air Force Base in California on December 7, 2001 aboard a Delta II rocket launch vehicle.

 Hinode

 Hinode, an ongoing collaboration with JAXA, is a mission to explore the magnetic fields of the Sun.
 It was launched on the final flight of the M-V-7 rocket from Uchinoura Space Center, Japan on September 22, 2006.

 STEREO

 STEREO (Solar Terrestrial Relations Observatory) is a solar observation mission.
 It consists in two nearly identical spacecraft, launched on October 26, 2006.

 MMS

 The Magnetospheric Multiscale Mission (MMS) is a mission to study the Earth's magnetosphere, using four identical spacecraft flying in a tetrahedral formation.
 The spacecraft were launched on March 13, 2015.

 IMAP

 IMAP (Interstellar Mapping and Acceleration Probe) is a heliosphere observation mission.
-Planned for launch in 2025, it will sample, analyze, and map particles streaming to Earth from the edges of interstellar space.
+Launched in September 2025, it will sample, analyze, and map particles streaming to Earth from the edges of interstellar space.